CrayLabs/SmartSim-Zoo/cheyenne/README.md

 fashion, possibly in a medium like a jupyter notebook.

-This example runs in an interactive allocation with at least three nodes and 2 processors per node. be sure to include mpiprocs in your allocation.
+This example runs in an interactive allocation with at least three nodes and 2 processors per node.
+Be sure to include mpiprocs in your allocation.

 ```bash